WordPress Mobile Speed

-We’re talking about building a 1 second page speed on shared hosting that typically has a 500 millisecond Time-to-First-Byte (TTFB).
+We’re talking about building a 1-second page speed on shared hosting that typically has a 300-millisecond Time-to-First-Byte (TTFB).
 That is the server overhead or server delay before the page starts to render on screen.
 You can’t remove or change this.
 You can only switch to a better (more costly) host.
-If our performance budget is 1 second, we now only have 500 milliseconds left to load all page assets.
-About half of that is usually images.
+If our performance budget is 1 second, we now only have 700 milliseconds left to load all page assets.
+About half of the weight is usually images.
 The other half WordPress core, theme, plugins, and written content.
 Again, we say typical.
-There are many tricks like using no images.
+There are many tricks like optimizing images.
 Or stripping webfonts.
 Etc.

 So is adding 20k to every page bad for mobile speed?
 Under these conditions?
 Of course.